Ovid Among the Scythians

 However, with its cultured man standing before barbarous people, the 1859 picture show the Scythians treating the poet with sympathy and curiosity, and is a fine treatment of the theme of civilisation confronted with barbarity.
 Henri Loyrette wrote:

 The first version was exhibited in the Paris Salon of 1859, the last in which Delacroix participated.
-The composition reinterprets ideas that Delacroix had previously used in decorative compositions such as The Massacre at Chios, Death of Sardanapalus and Entry of the Crusaders in Constantinople.
+The composition reinterprets ideas that Delacroix had previously used in decorative compositions such as The Massacre at Chios, The Death of Sardanapalus and The Entry of the Crusaders in Constantinople.
 At the time of its exhibition, the landscape with its mountains was "universally" praised, while the mare in the foreground was thought strange by some.
 Théophile Gautier, for example, admired the painting, but ironically called the mare la femelle du cheval de Troie ("the female of the trojan horse").
 Maxime Du Camp was the author of the harshest criticism, calling the painting "a spectacle of irremissible decadence" and advising the painter "to return to the literary works that he loves and to the music for which he was certainly born".
-Baudelaire, in his last Salon criticism, called the painting "one of these amazing works" and saying "Delacroix knows the design and painting", and also wrote a long essay on the life of an exiled poet and also quoting Chateaubriand's epic Les Martyrs to evoke "the landscape, its solitude, its calm charm".
-Zacharie Astruc, in his first Salon criticism, praised all the details in the picture: Ovid ("what noble elegance!"); the mare ("what color and air around it!"); the dog, which made him think about classical sculpture; the water ("a strange beauty"); and, above all, the landscape.
+Baudelaire, in his last Salon criticism, called the painting "one of these amazing works" and said that "Delacroix knows the design and painting".
+He also wrote a long essay on the life of an exiled poet and quoted Chateaubriand's epic Les Martyrs to evoke "the landscape, its solitude, its calm charm".
+Zacharie Astruc, in his first Salon criticism, praised all the details in the picture: Ovid ("what noble elegance!"); the mare ("what color and air around it!"); the dog, which made him think of classical sculpture; the water ("a strange beauty"); and, above all, the landscape.
 In the catalog, by Delacroix himself, was written: "Some examine him [Ovid] with interest, others go home and offer wild fruit and mare's milk, etc., etc."

 The wildness and the misunderstood genius were key concepts in Romanticism and are very well portrayed in these two paintings by Delacroix.
 The second version, contrary to what one might think, is not an oil sketch but a completed version which develops many elements of the London work.
 Delacroix painted it with more vivid colors, replaced the barbarian with a shield on the back by a woman bringing food, and also closely integrated the figures and landscape in a manner that is more in keeping with a historical landscape.
 It was painted a year before his death, in 1862, most probably for a private collector.
-It was given to Metropolitan Museum of Art, New York, in honour of Philippe de Montebello, in 2008.
-According to the art historian Gary Tinterow: "This is his late, final statement on a theme that interested him his whole life."
+It was given to Metropolitan Museum of Art, New York, in honor of Philippe de Montebello, in 2008.
+According to the art historian Gary Tinterow, "This is his late, final statement on a theme that interested him his whole life."